Skylarking: Track listing

 Skylarking was originally issued without the track "Dear God".
 After 1987, "Mermaid Smiled" was removed and "Dear God" was inserted.
 After 2001, track listings included both "Dear God" and "Mermaid Smiled".

 Original vinyl

-2016 expanded edition
+2016/2024 expanded editions

 In 2016, an expanded CD and Blu-ray edition of Skylarking was issued on Partridge's Ape House label.
 It included new 2.0 stereo and 5.1 surround sound mixes by Steven Wilson.

+An updated version of the CD/Blu-ray edition was released on Ape House in September 2024, adding a new Dolby Atmos mix of the album and its bonus tracks by Wilson.
+This makes Skylarking the second XTC album to be released in Atmos following the 2023 reissue of The Big Express, which had not previously been included in the band's "Surround Sound Series" due to a years-long search for its original multitrack tapes.